snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 Using pixel or vector pictures as attribute content and defining a dependency listener of type _WebSocketDependencyListener_ will give you the possibility to let the user interact on data content. your dependency listener will have access to the clients mouse click position to refresh other attributes depending on that click into the picture or vector graphic.

+#### Attribute Encryption

+Set the _secure_ property on your attribute - if it is of type String - to have an attribute encryption.
+The framework provides two implementations:

+1. hashes: de.tsl2.nano.core.util.Hash
+2. crypt : de.tsl2.nano.core.util.Crypt

+If you use hash, the presentation will automatically be a password field.
+Setting a new value will directly hash the value.
+If you use crypt, the en- decryption will be done on saving or loading the bean and its attributes.

 ## Changing Layouts through the _BeanConfigurator_

 The chapter before described the structure of all definitions. _Nano.H5_ provides an administration tool inside the application to do some configurations on runtime.
 If you are inside the detail-page of a bean, there is an action 'Configuration' on your headers button-group.
 If you activate it, you are inside a configuration mode, letting you change layout and styling of the current bean.